 Instructions

-3. Combine the cornmeal, paprika, salt, garlic powder, onion powder, black pepper, celery salt, and cayenne pepper in a large zip-top bag.
-Remove the catfish pieces from the buttermilk brine, letting excess liquid drip off by holding the fish over the dish and running your fingers down the sides.
-Place two pieces at a time in the zip-top bag and gently toss to coat with breading.
+- For the breading, combine the cornmeal, paprika, salt, garlic powder, onion powder, black pepper, celery salt, and cayenne in a large zip-top bag.
+Remove the catfish from the brine, letting the excess drip off, then slide two pieces at a time into the bag.
+Shake gently to coat evenly in the seasoned cornmeal.

-5. Fry the catfish pieces in hot oil for 3 to 4 minutes until crispy and golden brown.
-Carefully remove the fish with a spider strainer or slotted spoon and transfer to a paper towel-lined plate to drain.
+- Fry the fish in hot oil for about 3 to 4 minutes until golden and crispy.
+Use a slotted spoon or spider to transfer them to a paper towel-lined plate to drain.

-6. Melt the butter for the hot honey sauce in a medium saucepan over medium heat.
-Add the honey, sriracha, garlic, red pepper flakes, and salt, and simmer for 3 to 5 minutes until smooth.
+- To make the hot honey sauce, melt butter in a saucepan over medium heat.
+Stir in the honey, sriracha, garlic, red pepper flakes, and salt.
+Simmer for 3 to 5 minutes until smooth and blended.

 Nutrition Information